adamsilver/fdpb/01-a-registration-form.md

 The panel consists of a heading, “There's a problem”, to indicate the problem.
 Notice, it doesn't say the word “Error” which isn't very human.
 Imagine you were filling out your details to purchase a car in real life and made a mistake.
 The salesperson wouldn't say “Error”—if they did it would be jarring and confusing.

+It also doesn't say “sorry”.
+Avoid this because it gets in the way and actually, we're not sorry.

 ```HTML
 <div class="errorSummary" role="group" tabindex="-1" aria-labelledby="errorSummary-heading">
   <h2 id="errorSummary-heading">There's a problem</h2>